MileHacker Logo

 • Artisan Workshops & Crafts: Several small shops along Rua Direita and the side streets specialize in handmade ceramics, cork products, lace, and embroidery.

-• These become unique and authentic souvenirs.
+• These become unique and real local keepsakes.
 Support local artisans directly.

 Souvenir Selections